datamesh-architecture/datamesh-architecture.com/README.md

 Unhappy with:

-- Some other (data) team wants access to prod database
+- Central data team wants access to prod database
+  - Information hiding principle is violated
+    - Internal data structure becomes public API
+    - Data team build ACL, but needs to maintain it most of their time -> frustration -> domain team will feel data team frustration
-  - No SELECT * with REST APIs
+  - No SELECT * with REST APIs -> requires extract and load
-- Very little insights on what's going on based on own data
+- Team has little insights on what's going on based on own data
   - Queries on data per production database (disadvantage: performance impact, index optimization for analytics, PII)
-- Data warehouse are doing something to create reports for management
+- Data warehouse are doing something to create reports for management, but it is not clear how KPIs are calculated
-- Combine your own data with the data of other teams

 Consequences: